A Guide to Dog Recall Training

 One of the most daunting parts of dog training, is teaching your pooch to come back to you on a walk.
 Many owners worry about their dog ignoring their commands or running off to find that much more interesting squirrel…

-Well, I am here to hopefully make this worrying part of dog and puppy training easier.
-Here is some key advice for the recall training process.
+So to help make this part easier, here is some key advice for the recall training process.

 Remember Training Starts at Home!

 It is very easy to overthink and overcomplicate recall training.
-Many owners see recall training as packing up all their walking equipment, taking their dog into the deep countryside and keeping their fingers crossed they listen.
+Many owners see recall training as packing up all their walking equipment, taking their dog into the deep countryside and keeping their fingers crossed their dog listens.

 Instead, recall training begins right at home!
 Simply calling your dog from one side of the room to another is teaching recall.
 Training should be built up gradually as confidence and ability grows.